 In May of each year, the Leader of the Council appoints Councillors to the Executive.
-The Council's Executive is currently made up of six Borough Councillors.
+The Council's Executive is currently made up of seven Borough Councillors.

 The Executive is accountable for decision-making within the Council's overall policies and budget framework and recommends to the Council on new policies and decisions outside its remit, ensuring the consistent application of corporate standards.